openvm-org/openvm/stark-middleware/src/interaction/README.md

 If all row values for `count` for sends are small enough that the sum of all `count` values across all `sends` is strictly smaller than the field characteristic (so no overflows are possible), this enforces that:

-> for each bus, each unique row of a `VirtualPairCol` occurs with the same total `count` in sends and receives across all chips.
+> for each bus, each unique row of `fields` occurs with the same total `count` in sends and receives across all chips.

+In other words, for each bus, there is a multiset equality between

+> the multiset union of the rows of `fields` with multiplicity `count` across all sends

+and

+> the multiset union of the rows of `fields` with multiplicity `count` across all receives.

 One important consequence is that:

-> for each bus, each row of a `VirtualPairCol` with non-zero `count` from a send coincides with some row of a `VirtualPairCol` of a receive (possibly in another chip).
+> for each bus, each row of a `fields` with non-zero `count` from a send coincides with some row of a `fields` of a receive (possibly in another chip).

 In other words, it enforces a cross-chip lookup of the rows of the send tables with non-zero `count` into the concatenation of the receive tables.

+### Conventions

+Following Valida, we will follow the convention that if an individual chip is the owner of some functionality, say `f(x) = y`, then the chip itself should add `receive` interactions to _receive_ requests with fields `(x, y)` and constrain correctness of `f(x) = y`.
+Any other chip in a system that wants to use this functionality should add `send` interactions to _send_ requests for this functionality.

-### Backend implementation via logUp
+## Backend implementation via logUp

 The backend implementation of the prover will constrain the computation of a cumulative sum _for just this AIR_